victorpcamargo/AWSCloudPractitioner/CourseNotes/README.md

     - IAM Roles assigned to EC2 & IAM user access management
     - Data security on your instance

+### Shared Responsability Model for EC2 Storage

+- AWS
+    - Infrastructure
+    - Replication for data for EBS volumes & EFS drives
+    - Replacing faulty hardware
+    - Ensuring their employees cannot access your data
+- Customer
+    - Setting up backup / snapshot procedures
+    - Setting up data encryption
+    - Responsibility of any data on the drives
+    - Understanding the risk of using EC2 Instance Store

 ---

 # IAM - Identity and Access Management